 Blogs and videos from PDAers

 In my quest to get a better idea of what the future held for Little Miss M, I searched for information about adult PDAers and found these excellent blogs videos and websites which are invaluable to my understanding and where I continue to gain more and more insight and perspective from.
 I’ve also discovered some amazing children who talk about their PDA too:

 - Me, Myself and PDA blog and Julia Daunt (Facebook page)

 - Riko’s blog: PDA and more and Riko’s PDA page (Facebook page)

-Riko’s insight into PDA has been so valuable to my understanding of how it affects Little Miss M. I’ve had many more lightbulb moments from reading Riko’s blogs and memes and from watching her videos*NEW LINK* which have led to more positive changes.
+Riko’s insight into PDA has been so valuable to my understanding of how it affects Little Miss M. I’ve had many more lightbulb moments from reading Riko’s blogs and memes and from watching their videos which have led to more positive changes.